55 Types of Beetles in Maryland

 These lady beetles are black with white spots and a wide, orange band across the middle.

-Uniquely, Twice-stabbed lady beetles are about a quarter inch long, including their antennae.
+Uniquely, Twice-stabbed lady beetles, including their antennae, are about a quarter inch long.

-One way to identify them is by counting the number of spots on each wing – there should be 10 spots on each side for a total of 20 spots.
+One way to identify them is by counting the number of spots on each wing – there should be ten spots on each side for 20 spots.

 51. Two-lined Leather-wing Beetle

-By now, we know that there are many types of beetles in Maryland, including this two-lined leather-wing beetle (Atalantycha bilineata).
+By now, we know many types of beetles in Maryland, including this two-lined leather-wing beetle (Atalantycha bilineata).

 This is a species of leaf beetle belonging to the family Chrysomelidae.